 The first step is to take an objective look at your loved one's abilities and how they might change in the future.
 Remember to consider the common safety concerns as we all age or deal with health problems, but with the added layer of cognitive impairment.

-Evaluate the home, and determine what changes need to be made with the help of the individual's doctors, occupational therapists or physical therapists (talk with your loved one's doctor about orders for a consultation and if health insurance will cover the cost), geriatric care managers or aging life care experts, certified aging-in-place specialists or staff of the local Area Agency on Aging and Alzheimer's Association.
+Evaluate the home, and determine what changes need to be made with the help of your loved one's doctors; occupational or physical therapists (talk with a doctor about orders for a consultation and if health insurance will cover the cost); geriatric care managers or aging life care experts; certified aging-in-place specialists or staff of the local Area Agency on Aging and Alzheimer's Association.

-2. The bathroom.
 This is a common place for falls and other injuries to happen.
-You may want to consult an occupational or physical therapist, who can best evaluate your loved one's needs and suggest placement of safety grab bars, a raised toilet seat and other equipment (talk with the patient's doctors about orders for a consultation and if health insurance will cover the cost).
+You may want to consult an occupational or physical therapist, who can best evaluate your loved one's needs and suggest placement of safety grab bars, a raised toilet seat and other equipment.
 Consider a no-step shower entry, temperature-controlled water faucets to avoid scalding, a shower seat, nonslip flooring and other equipment.

 Other bathroom issues: